TobleroneSwordfish/blender_bits/readme.md

 ```
 {<vertex id>: [('<node group name>', <weight of vertex in node group>), ...]}
 ```
-Example output with some wonderfully named node groups:
+Example output with some very helpfully named node groups:

 ![script output](readme_files/script_output1.png)

-## xor_vertex_groups
+## xor_vertex_groups.py

 Slightly more complex script to compare vertex groups of two different vertices.
 The script outputs a list of all vertex groups for each node that are unique to it, along with weights for each group.
+Helpful for figuring out what bone is moving a vertex around.

 ![script output](readme_files/script_output2.png)